Skip to main content

 Integrating and Supporting Ukrainian Refugees and Disadvantaged Groups in Employment:

 Vinnumálastofnun is a key public institution supporting refugees in Iceland.
-Its counselors assist individuals who have been granted international protection in the country.
-Vinnumálastofnun’s role encompasses providing employment support, managing Icelandic language and community education for adult refugees, and offering interpretation services.
-The department’s staff possesses diverse language skills, and online interpreting services are utilized when necessary.
+Its counsellors assist individuals who have been granted international protection in the country.
+The organisation’s responsibilities include providing employment support, coordinating Icelandic language and community education for adult refugees, and offering interpretation services.
+Staff members possess diverse language skills, and online interpreting services are used when necessary.

 Networking and Collaboration in Job Brokerage with the Tourism Industry:

-In 2023, the management of Vinnumálastofnun decided that a specialized team, within the organization, would focus on serving our largest industry, tourism.
-A group of six individuals was tasked with specializing in the sector and establishing active dialogue and cooperation.
-This team, consisting of employment agents, job brokers and advisors, has been in active communication with tourism stakeholders such as The Icelandic Tourism Association, The Destination Management Organizations of Icland, and key players in the tourism industry.
+In 2023, the management of Vinnumálastofnun decided to establish a specialised team within the organisation to focus on supporting Iceland’s largest industry, tourism.
+A group of six professionals was assigned to specialise in the sector and to develop active dialogue and cooperation with relevant stakeholders.
+This dedicated team, comprising employment agents, job brokers and advisers, has been in ongoing communication with key tourism actors such as the Icelandic Tourism Association, the Destination Management Organisations of Iceland and major industry players.

-Vinnumálastofnun held numerous meetings with these partners to present its services.
-During these discussions, an increased need for specialized educational offerings focused on tourism emerged, aimed at enhancing knowledge of the industry and increasing retention rates, given the high turnover of staff.
-Consequently, conversations began with educational providers and lifelong learning centers about educational offerings for job seekers and refugees interested in working in the sector.
-The first courses were offered at the beginning of 2025 and have already resulted in new employees entering the industry.
+Vinnumálastofnun has held numerous meetings with these partners to present its services.
+During these discussions, a clear need emerged for specialised educational offerings tailored to the tourism sector, with the goal of strengthening industry knowledge and improving staff retention in light of high turnover rates.
+As a result, discussions were initiated with educational providers and lifelong learning centres regarding training opportunities for job seekers and refugees interested in tourism employment.
+The first courses were launched at the beginning of 2025 and have already led to new employees entering the sector.

 Additional Resources